See our upcoming bank holiday opening times

 How we organised an essential family trip to visit grandparents in Spain

 It’s been over 18 months since we saw my parents in Spain – and with Dad not feeling too great, and a new granddaughter recently arrived – it was more than time for a reunion.
-But visiting an Amber country with 3 kids felt daunting – organising all the COVID tests, timeline and paperwork.
+But visiting a non-red country with 3 kids felt daunting – organising all the COVID tests, timeline and paperwork.
 Here’s the story of our long awaited, successful reunion…

 Meet the family